 5. Articulate your vision

 This is taking your documentation even further.
 Not just writing the vision, but now, breaking it into simple actionable steps.
-Articulating you vision requires you include time-frames for achievements, milestones that will be reached, and requirements needed for achieving them.
+Articulating your vision requires you to include time-frames for achievements, milestones that will be reached, and requirements needed for achieving them.

-You can call articulation planning.
+You can also call articulation planning.
 This is where you come up with a blueprint of how you can move from where you are to where you should be (the fulfillment of that vision).
-There’s is no achievement without plan.
+There is no achievement without a plan.

 6. Communicate your vision

-Take them through the process of identification, clarification and articulation the same way you did for yourself.
-Let them truly “see” the vision you are seeing; that’s the only way they can give in all the resources they poses towards the fulfillment of that vision.
+Take them through the process of identification, clarification, and articulation the same way you did for yourself.
+Let them truly “see” the vision you are seeing; that’s the only way they can give in all the resources they possess towards the fulfillment of that vision.

 However, you must take caution to only share your vision with people who can really see what you are showing.
 Some people are dream killers and can’t make any contribution to the fulfillment of your vision.
 Identify and avoid such people: people who discourage and talk you out of it, people who only see impossibilities and inadequacies.

-If you find it difficult to relate and find the right people, see some possible reasons why you can’t make friends
+If you find it difficult to relate to and find the right people, see some possible reasons why you can’t make friends.

 7. Demonstrate your vision